Empty-nesting. Down-sizing. Escape to the country. How to manage a life transition by travelling light with Feng Shui.

 Stepping on it

 It was less than a week ago I met the quiet voice within as I diligently journaled my Morning Pages.
 “It’s time to give up the house, Mary,” my intuition told me.
 Rather than protesting: “I can’t do that.
 I’ll never find another home to match this in terms of location and price”.
 I received this intuitive information quite calmly and that surprised me.
 A sure sign this was exactly the right thing for me to do.
 My inner critic still wanted to chip in and have its say by wanting to keep me safe within the tramlines of the known and not take an unprecedented detour.
 So I gently keep my inner critic in check and remind myself everything will work out fine.
-It always is when my intuition has stepped in to take the lead.
+It always does when my intuition has stepped in to take the lead.

 I was being pressed to get a move on … so I did.
 I instructed the Agent immediately to put the house on the market.
 And I began going through cupboards in preparation for the move I now believed would be imminent.
 Also I know that having a clear intention to act will cause things to happen quicker and with less effort on my part.
 Indeed it was so.
 The agent found a new taker immediately and informs me I have less than three weeks in which to make my exodus.